tstephen22/CSU33012-SWENG-Visualisation/README.md

 Simple install (if on windows):
 -Unzip into folder
 -Run INSTALL.bat
--If 'py' is not recognised as a command, edit INSTALL.bat and replace with 'python' - it is also possible to just replace each occurence with "pip install [package]" To install client manually, cd into 'client' folder and run "npm install".
+-If 'python' is not recognised as a command, edit INSTALL.bat and replace with 'py' - it is also possible to just replace each occurence with "python -m pip install [package]" To install client manually, cd into 'client' folder and run "npm install".

 To RUN:
 -After installing, run RUN.bat.
 If the client or server fails individually, you can manually start them up using either StartClient.bat or StartServer.bat.
+-Same as the install guide, if 'python' is not recognised in the .bat then replace each occurence with 'py' or whatever is used to run python in your cmd.

 To manually enter the repository for viewing (as well as specificing the access token), please edit the GIT.json located in /server.